 Originally from the UK, Emma attended the only university in the world to offer Citizenship alongside Primary Education as a BA degree, which allowed her to continue to place character education at the heart of her practice.

-In her spare time, Emma loves spending time with her daughter and husband in the jungle, trekking and camping under the stars.
+In her spare time, Emma loves spending time with her two children and husband in the jungle, trekking and camping under the stars.